 Tipping is expected and don’t be surprised if the waiter/ess has already added 15-18% onto your bill.
 Make sure you check that lest you add it on again!

 What to do in the Cayman Islands?

-Seven Mile Beach is the iconic and ironic five mile stretch of dazzling white sand that runs from Georgetown (the main hub of the island and where cruise ships tender their passengers each day).
-It is lined with hotels and some of the sun loungers are free to use (Hemingways and Tiki Beach), while at others you need to be a paying guest (Kimpton).
+Seven Mile Beach is the iconic and ironic five mile stretch of dazzling white sand that runs from Georgetown (the main hub of the island and where cruise ships tender their passengers into each day).
+It is lined with hotels and some of the sun loungers are free to use (Tillies and Tiki Beach), while at others you need to be a paying guest (Kimpton).

 Stingray City is a sandbar in the middle of the bay and is a great experience – especially if you have friends with a boat who will take you out there and on to a beach bar afterwards!
 (Thanks Scott and Mel :)) If you take one of the many tour boats the crew will have squid for you to feed the 50 stingrays who come here each day for their dinner from the many squealing humans.
 It’s only waist-deep and the big females can measure about a metre in diameter as they brush against your legs feeling like a wet mushroom.

 Rum Point or Kaibo are two really great beach restaurant/bars.
 You can bring your boat and tie up to their piers or drive around the island.
 It’ll take about 40 minutes to drive from Georgetown or if by boat, you can stop off at Stingray City on the way (as we did!)
 Kaibo allows dogs and both serve the deliciously moreish mudslide cocktail made of kahlua, Baileys, vodka and at Kaibo, a drizzle of chocolate sauce rolled around the plastic cup.